kindlychung/uploadFlickr/README.md

-Take a screenshot and upload to flickr, very naive and very simple, no options, no arguments, just download the python script and run.
+Take a screenshot and upload to flickr, very naive and very simple, no options, no arguments, just download the python script, fill in the api key and secret, and run.
 It will take a screenshot and save it as a temporary file, then upload to flickr.

 #Prerequsites: